ritesh191/rr-qa-automation-assignment/ci-cd-integration-guide.md

 - Trigger on: push to main, pull requests, manual dispatch
 - Upload artifacts with `actions/upload-artifact@v3`

-**GitLab CI** (`.gitlab-ci.yml`):

-- Use `python:3.9` Docker image
-- Install Chrome in before_script
-- Use GitLab cache for pip packages
-- Store test reports as artifacts
-- Trigger on: merge requests, main branch

 **Jenkins** (`Jenkinsfile`):

 - Use declarative pipeline